-Prior to his appointment at Southeastern, Mr. Kent served as Vice President of Oncology Patient Services at Midwestern Regional Medical Center (Midwestern).
-In that role, Mr. Kent quickly established himself as a leader by working closely with the exceptional team of providers to enhance the innovative and compassionate cancer care that CTCA provides to its patients.
+Mr. Kent also served as Senior Vice President of Operations at Southeastern for two years.
+In that capacity, he was responsible for construction and operations, as well as strategic planning for the facility.
+Before working at Southeastern, Mr. Kent served as Vice President of Oncology Patient Services at Midwestern Regional Medical Center (Midwestern).
+Mr. Kent quickly established himself as a leader by working closely with the exceptional team of providers to enhance the innovative and compassionate cancer care that CTCA provides to its patients.

 Under Mr. Kent’s leadership, Midwestern served a record number of patients while maintaining high service standards.
 Additionally, Mr. Kent spearheaded the effort to open Midwestern’s weekend program, the expansion of the stem cell program and other specialty coverage for the hospital.